vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/windows/troubleshooting.md

 Owner             :
 ```

-With the container Id in hand, use winc to start a powershell session on the container, for example:
+With the container Id in hand, use `winc` to start a PowerShell session on the container, for example:

 ```powershell
 PS C:\> C:\var\vcap\packages\winc\winc.exe exec 97cfaf3b-d385-4746-7a3d-af00 powershell